In Pursuit of Justice

-Representing Texas’ injured, disenfranchised, and oppressed for twelve decades.
+Representing Texas’ injured, disenfranchised, and oppressed for 130 years.

 Jonathan Winocour and Mike Miller share a common heritage of fighting for personal injury victims that began in the last decade of the nineteenth century.

-SP Jones successfully argued before the U.S. Supreme Court on behalf of an injured railroad worker, persuading the court to allow injured workers to recover damages under the Federal Employees Liability Act, even if the injury occurred in intrastate commerce, so long as the highway or railway served interstate commerce.
+During his career, S.P.
+Jones argued before the U.S. Supreme Court on behalf of an injured railroad worker, persuading the Court workers injured on the railroad could recover damages under the Federal Employees Liability Act, even if the injury occurred while the workers were engaged in intrastate commerce, so long as the road served interstate commerce.
 Texas & Pacific Ry.
 Co. v.
 Rigsby, 241 U.S. 33 (1916).

-In 1949, his son, William Franklin Jones, was one of the founding directors of the Plaintiff’s Attorneys Association of Texas, (later the Texas Association of Claimants Attorneys, today the Texas Trial Lawyers Association),
+In 1949 his son, Jonathan’s maternal grandfather, William Franklin Jones, was one of the founding directors of the Plaintiff’s Attorneys Association of Texas, (later the Texas Association of Claimants Attorneys, today the Texas Trial Lawyers Association), which lobbies at the state level to protect the interests of those injured by the negligence of corporate and individual actors.

 The purpose of this organization shall be the advancement of the cause of those who are damaged in person and property and who must seek redress therefor at law; to resist the constant efforts that are now being made to curtail the rights of such persons; to encourage cooperation between lawyers engaged in the furtherance of such objectives; and through such cooperation to promote justice and human welfare.